romandtse07/google_analytics_kaggle/README.md

 campaignCode: Not included in test set, but there was only one in the training data.
 Not sure which campaign it's tied to, don't care for absence in test data.
 Should have just included it in columns with no information but just wanted to point out that there is potentially information for the training data, useless for the model.

-gclId:

-isTrueDirect:
+isTrueDirect: True if either the channel grouping is direct or the same parameters are passed between this session and the last.

-keyword: **Check if this is only for organic searches or something**
+keyword: Keyword for searches, organic or paid

 medium: See channelGrouping above